-- White granulated sugar – 1 kg (cane sugar rather than beet though both work excellent tablet)
+- White granulated sugar – 1 kg (cane sugar rather than beet though both make excellent tablet)

 I have made tablet all my life, although I have to concede that my mother (I should say ‘our’; there were a lot of us!) helped me at least until I started school.

 Some tablet recipes are ultra-simple.
 Something like this: Combine the ingredients and bring to the boil.
 Continue boiling till the mixture looks medium brown.
 Remove from the heat, beat for a few minutes, and pour into a greased tray.
 And, in a sense, that’s all there is to it.
 But if you look at some of the comments on YouTube or cookery websites, brief instructions like that sometimes produce inedible results.
 But so do longer, more detailed instructions!